 If you are applying to a creative writing program or a grad program in the humanities, writing a personal statement may be more fitting.
 Typically, humanities programs want to know more about you as a person and how your experiences have shaped you into the person you are now.

 Humanities programs, like English or Gender Studies, want to see that students can be reflective, as the research topics pursued in these programs often require self-reflection and critical thought.
-In cases like this, you should write a personal statement as they often provide more insight into who you are.
+In cases like this, you should write a personal statement as it often provides more insight into who you are.

-Now that we’ve answered “is a statement of purpose the same as a personal statement?,” let’s move on to answering some of your other frequently asked questions about personal statements vs statement of purpose.
+Now that we’ve answered “is a statement of purpose the same as a personal statement?”, let’s move on to answering some of your other frequently asked questions about personal statements vs statements of purpose.

 Simply put, a personal statement should include your motivations and interests–speaking more to who you are as a person.
 Meanwhile, a statement of purpose focuses more on why you want to study in the program you’re applying to and your academic abilities.